-All the personal information we process is processed within the EEA.
-However, for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
+All the personal information we process is processed within the UK and/or EEA.
+However, for the purposes of IT hosting and maintenance your information may be situated outside of the UK or European Economic Area (EEA).
 This will be done in accordance with guidance issued by the Information Commissioner’s Office.

 If you would like to change the way you hear from us or no longer wish to receive direct marketing communications then please contact us directly or unsubscribe.
 We follow a retention policy, and will only keep your details in accordance with this policy.